Repo Docs PyPI license PyPI version Conda (channel only) Code style: ruff uv

 #

-# A value of `extras = true` also implies using the environment name
+# A value of `extras = true` will would be equivalent to

 [tool.pyproject2conda.envs."test-extras"]